Our Plants

 Potentilla nepalensis Nepal cinquefoil Z 5-9

-Open pink saucers with raspberry centers, on a low mound of leaves blooming in mid to late summer.
+Five-petal, open pink saucers with raspberry centers, blossom in small clusters atop leafless stems, above the clump of ground-hugging foliage. blooming in summer.
 “A fine species,” Liberty Hyde Bailey 1933.

 $12.75/bareroot

-BuyOpen pink saucers with raspberry centers, on a low mound of leaves blooming in mid to late summer.
+BuyFive-petal, open pink saucers with raspberry centers, blossom in small clusters atop leafless stems, above the clump of ground-hugging foliage. blooming in summer.
 “A fine species,” Liberty Hyde Bailey 1933.

 Size: 1-2' x 12-18"